-If you’ve made the decision to wear braces (suspenders) in lieu of a belt, you should be commended.
-You’ve made a decision to take the sartorial road less traveled, and in so doing, opened yourself up to a world of style previously unavailable to you.
+This guide will show you exactly How To Wear Suspenders as well as some classic suspender pairings.
+If you’ve made the decision to wear braces (suspenders) in lieu of a belt, you should be commended!
+You’ve made a decision to take the sartorial road less travelled, which opens many styling opportunities.

-Top Nine Tips & Tricks For Wearing Braces
+Top 9 Tips & Tricks For Wearing Braces

 1. Coordinate With Shoes